Flourish Ventures

 Seed Round in 2021

-Dinie is a pioneering fintech company in Brazil that specializes in embedded lending infrastructure for B2B platforms, focusing on the underserved micro, small, and medium-sized enterprises (MSMEs) market.
-By simplifying the lending process, Dinie enables digital platforms to quickly offer instant revolving lines of credit and B2B payment solutions through an easy API integration.
-The company's services are designed to empower businesses with flexible financial tools, providing them with pre-approved credit limits that facilitate access to essential financial services.
-Dinie aims to enhance the financial landscape for MSMEs in Brazil, promoting their growth and success.
+Dinie is a pioneering fintech company specializing in embedded lending infrastructure tailored for B2B platforms in Brazil, particularly focusing on the underserved micro, small, and medium-sized enterprise (MSME) market.
+The company simplifies the process for digital platforms to offer instant revolving lines of credit and B2B payment solutions through straightforward API integration.
+By providing flexible financial services with pre-approved credit limits, Dinie empowers businesses to access the financial tools necessary for their growth and success.
+Its innovative approach positions Dinie at the forefront of the embedded lending model and open finance landscape in Brazil.

 Lidya